September 21, 2025

 Understanding Plant Stress Responses: Mechanisms of Drought Tolerance

-This blog explores the intricate mechanisms plants use to cope with drought stress, focusing on physiological, biochemical, and molecular responses.
-Understanding these processes is crucial for advancing agricultural practices in a changing climate.
+This blog explores the intricate mechanisms plants utilize to cope with drought stress, including physiological, biochemical, and molecular responses.
+Understanding these processes is crucial for improving crop resilience in a changing climate.